rrovetto/CCSDS-Navigation-Data-Messages-Ontologies/README.md

-# The Family of CCSDS Navigation Data Messages (NDM) Ontologies
+# The Family of CCSDS Navigation Data Messages Ontologies
-A suite of ontologies for the [CCSDS](https://public.ccsds.org/default.aspx) family of Navigation Data Messages.
+A suite of abstract models of and for the [CCSDS](https://public.ccsds.org/default.aspx) family of Navigation Data Messages (NDM).
-The CCSDS NDMs in additional formats, such as RDF, OWL, ORM, CL, supporting the state of the art beyond the currently available formats.
+The CCSDS NDMs in additional formats, such as RDF, OWL, ORM, CL to support the state of the art beyond the currently available formats (KVN, XML, etc.).

 ## Description

 ### Scope
 The ontologies are intended to cover the content of/in the [CCSDS Navigation Data Messages](https://public.ccsds.org/Pubs/500x0g4.pdf), including the key concepts expressed and keywords used in the respective standard documents and in the described data messages.
-It specifically includes: the Orbit Conjunction Data Message, Orbit Mean-Elements Message, Orbit Ephemeris Message, Orbit Parameter Message.
+The family of abstract models specifically includes: the Orbit Conjunction Data Message, Orbit Mean-Elements Message, Orbit Ephemeris Message, Orbit Parameter Message.

 ![image](images/NDMTaxo_NDMOntologies_Rovetto.jpg)
 **Figure** (left): Taxonomy of CCSDS NDM. **Figure** (right): The project concept - developing ontologies for each NDM